phcode-dev/extension-template/README.md

 ## step 4

-* Go to https://create.phcode.dev .This is a special development centric website of phcode.dev which shows non minified js/css files in the debugger.
+* Go to https://create.phcode.dev .This is a special development centric website of phcode.dev which shows non minified js/css files in the browser developer tools.
 * Open the cloned folder and select `Debug > Load Project As Extension`

 ![image](https://user-images.githubusercontent.com/5336369/224746152-0416a862-891a-4fe1-b9dd-09add25a6cc0.png)